nhisamoto/phresh-n-clean/README.md

 </br>

 ## Wipe + Reinstall
 The Wipe + Reinstall section will walk you through installing a phresh copy of OSX.
 When you are ready, you'll erase your hard drive and install the latest version of OSX.
-Once you are at this point, there is no going back so make sure you thoroughly check you have backed up all necessary files, documents, pictures, videos and deauthorized any applications (as mentioned in the previous steps).
+Once you are at this point, double-check that all necessary files, documents, pictures, and videos are backed up and all applications are deauthorized (as mentioned in the previous steps) because there is no going back after this step.

 </br>

 ### 1. Wipe
 You will be erasing your hard drive at this point.
 Once you have completed this step, your hard drive will be reformatted.
-This means this is the point of no return.
-Take a deep breath and commence.

 </br>